garrandall/popular-music-data/tracks/do-you-wanna-touch-me--oh-yeah--joan-jett-the-blackhearts.md

 Yeah, oh yeah, oh yeah

-Every girl an' boy
+Every girl and boy
 Needs a little joy
-All you do is sit an' stare
+All you do is sit and stare
 Beggin' on my knees
 Baby, won't you please
 Run your fingers through my hair